dipeshrai123/react-ui-animate-docs/docs/your-first-animation.md

 <GettingStartedExamples />

-This example demonstrates how easy it is to create animations with React UI Animate.
-You'll see how to initialize an animated value, apply it to a component, and update it based on user interaction.
-Once you've understood this example, you'll be ready to explore more advanced animations and interactions in your projects.
+This example demonstrates how easy it is to create animations with React UI Animate—initialize animated values, apply them to components, and update them to produce interactive transitions.
+Once you're comfortable with these basics, you're ready to explore more advanced animations and interactions in your projects.

 ## What's Next ?

-In the next section, we will dive deeper into **Animated Values** and how to leverage them for more complex animations.
+In the next section, we'll dive deeper into **Animated Values** and how to leverage modifiers such as interpolate, withTiming, withSequence, and withEase for more complex animation workflows.